Engaging Students in the new emerging technologies (+podcast)

-The KAFD and the Maysalward’s Team usually give a 10-minute general brief to the Jury panel on the cycle, theme, and the students and their teacher’s interactions.
+King Abdullah II for Development and the Maysalward’s Team usually give a 10-minute general brief to the Jury panel on the Cycle, theme, and the students and their teacher’s interactions.

-Students enter the room without their teachers to present their project to give them full freedom to express their thoughts.
+The students enter the room without their teachers to get full freedom to present their projects and express their thoughts.

-The students are given general and best practices pitching formulas, but not directed to a certain way, as they have all the freedom to select the best way they find fit for presenting their project.
+The students will teach the general and best practices pitching formulas, but not directed to a certain way.
+They have all the freedom to select the best way they find fit for presenting their project.

 They have 5 minutes to present and 15 minutes to answer the Jury panel questions and discuss remarks.

-The Jury Panel follows a judging process and fills out a score sheet designed based on the challenge competition criteria prepared by KAFD and Maysalward.
+The Jury Panel follows a judging process and fills out a score sheet designed based on the competition criteria prepared by King Abdullah II for Development and Maysalward.

-At the end of the assessment, the assessors check out the final result and discuss between them, to confirm and agree on the winners.
+At the end of the assessment, the assessors will check out the results and discuss them to confirm and agree on the winners.

-Winners are announced at a special ceremony afterward, and top 3 projects showcased live for the ceremony audience before announcing the winners.
+Winners are being announced at a special ceremony afterward.
+The top 3 projects showcased live for the ceremony audience before announcing the winners.

-Video Below shows the 6th App Challenge Cycle Assessment day.
+The video below shows the 10th App Challenge Cycle Assessment Day.

 Post App Challenge and Support

-The Jordan Gaming Lab, which is operational in 5 cities now: Amman, Irbid, Aqaba, and Maan, is another not-for-profit activity managed and funded by KAFD and run with Maysalward as the executive technical partner.
-The Jordan Gaming Lab follows up with the app challenge students to make sure they continue their work and interest in apps.
+The Jordan Gaming Lab, which is operational in 6 cities now: Amman, Irbid, Aqaba, Karak, Zarka, and Maan, is another non-profit setups managed and funded by King Abdullah II for Development with technical operation led by Maysalward Team.
+The Jordan Gaming Lab follows up with the App Challenge students to ensure they continue their work and interest in apps.

-Also, The App Challenge invites participant teachers to be part of the Jordan Gaming Lab TOT program, that focuses on developing their skills in game development to enable them to run their programs in schools or universities.
+Also, The App Challenge invites participant teachers to be part of the Jordan Gaming Lab TOT program.
+The program focus on developing teachers’ skills in game development to enable them to run their applications in schools or universities.

-All TAC completed projects are published on the app stores under the KAFD account, and the students with Jordan Gaming Lab have all the freedom to update and support them.
+The App Challenge completed projects are being published in the app stores under King Abdullah II for Development account.
+The students with the Jordan Gaming Lab have all the freedom to update and support them.

 This fraction of young Jordanians represents the pool of talent that will continue to power Jordan’s future.

-For Maysalward’s team, the app challenge helps us to be attentive to the latest in Mobile Video game Technology as we want to give the best to a very tech-savvy generation that is already armed with general knowledge about Technology and are hardcore mobile gamers.
+For Maysalward’s team, the app challenge helps us be attentive to the latest in Mobile Video Game Technology.
+We want to give the best to a very tech-savvy generation that already armed with general knowledge about Technology are hardcore mobile gamers.